memfault/interrupt/_drafts/mcuboot-overview.md

 where

 * `--header-size` Controls the size of the binary header.
-Usually the ARM vector table comes immediately after the image header so we need to make sure things are sized appropriately such that the vector table is [aligned appropriately]({% post_url 2019-08-13-how-to-write-a-bootloader-from-scratch %}#making-our-app-bootloadable)
+Usually, the ARM vector table comes immediately after the image header so we need to make sure things are sized appropriately such that the vector table is [aligned appropriately]({% post_url 2019-08-13-how-to-write-a-bootloader-from-scratch %}#making-our-app-bootloadable)
 * `--pad-header` causes the binary passed to be prefixed with the header information.
 Another option is to pre-add a zero-filled region to the binary and then it will be filled with the header.

 We can automate the generation of this binary from the ELF by adding it to our Makefile: